smart-data-models/dataModel.Transportation/AnonymousCommuterId/doc/spec.md

 ```
 </details><!-- /80-Examples -->
 <!-- 90-FooterNotes -->
+This model was contributed by Purple Blob S.L., and tailored according to the views and necessities of our METIS anonymized people flow product.
+We are open about the development of a wide use AnonymousCommuterId interoperable data model, and thus, feel free to contact adelgado@purpleblob.net or iruiz@purpleblob.net for additional discussion, or even better, open a Github Issue!
 <!-- /90-FooterNotes -->
 <!-- 95-Units -->
 See [FAQ 10](https://smartdatamodels.org/index.php/faqs/) to get an answer on how to deal with magnitude units